The most impressive skyscraper of 2018 has the fastest elevator in the world. Take a look.

+- The Lotte World Tower is the tallest building in South Korea and the fifth tallest building in the world.

-Seoul's Lotte World Tower won the Emporis Skyscraper Award, which honors the top skyscrapers of the year.
+- The high-rise recently won the Emporis Skyscraper Award , which honors the top 10 skyscrapers that have been completed in the previous calendar year.

+- The tower has a number of record-breaking features, such as an elevator that delivers people from the bottom floor to the 121st floor in one minute.

+- It's also built to withstand major disasters, such as a 9.0 magnitude earthquake or winds as strong as those seen during Hurricane Katrina.

-The world is witnessing a massive boom in skyscraper construction, led by nations like China, Saudi Arabia, and the United States.
-This year alone, China built more skyscrapers than at any other time in history.
+The world is witnessing a massive boom in skyscraper construction , led by nations like China, Saudi Arabia, and the United States.
+This year alone, China built more skyscrapers than any country has ever built in a year.

 Amid growing competition for the tallest and most innovative towers, one high-rise in South Korea managed to surpass all others.